siiiiiiiiiii/Crypto-DAO-Solidity/README.md

-Developed the “SiuToken” (cryptocurrency) on the Sepolia testnet, implementing token locking, airdrops, dynamic transaction fees, and DAO voting.
-Conducted multiple rounds of testing using Remix IDE and MetaMask, demonstrating smart contract development experience.
+🚀 SiuToken — Smart Contract on Sepolia Testnet Developed SiuToken, a custom cryptocurrency deployed on the Sepolia testnet, featuring:

+🔒 Token Locking
+🎁 Airdrop Mechanism
+📉 Dynamic Transaction Fees
+🗳️ DAO Voting System
+Smart contract was built and thoroughly tested using Remix IDE and MetaMask, showcasing hands-on experience in Solidity and decentralized application (dApp) development.